 Also depending on the type of light that you own, the motion sensor will keep the lights turned on for a limited amount of time, but only if the movement stops.
 If it keeps detecting movement, the lights will stay on.
 It is actually good to have lights that turn off after a while when motion stops because they would otherwise drain the battery too soon.

 With that in mind, you can actually be more permissive with the battery life of solar-powered motion security lights.
-That’s because, even if a set of light could only stay on for about 5 continuous hours, they will never reach that runtime cap since they only turn on when motion is detected.
+That’s because, even if a set of lights could only stay on for about 5 continuous hours, they will never reach that runtime cap since they only turn on when motion is detected.
 Oh, and before getting alarmed over nothing, know that animals, birds, or even debris carried by the wind can trigger the motion sensor and turn on the lights.

 The third and most important component of solar-powered motion security lights is the photocell sensor.
 You might have noticed that these lights don’t turn on during the day, and that’s because of these sensors.
-They are the ones responsible for telling the lights when it’s daytime or complete dark, in which case the motion sensor enters standby mode and is ready to flicker the lights if something or someone passes within its radius.
+They are the ones responsible for telling the lights when it’s daytime or completely dark, in which case the motion sensor enters standby optional mode and is ready to flicker the lights if something or someone passes within its radius.

-What a photocell sensor actually does is to measure the radiant energy that’s located within a specific light spectrum range.
+What a photocell sensor actually does is measure the radiant energy that’s located within a specific light spectrum range.
 Consider photocell sensors like really smart calculators that measure the energy of ultraviolet or infrared light in order to determine the time of day.
 When these sensors pick up that the ambient lighting in the area of the solar panel has exceeded a certain limit, they will automatically know that it’s daytime and prevent the lights from turning on.

 In other words, photocell sensors are like an intelligent switch for the motion sensors: when it’s daytime, it tells the sensors to stay put.